microsoft/LightGBM/python-package/README.rst

 You may need to install `wheel <https://pythonwheels.com>`_ via ``pip install wheel`` first.

-Compiled library included in the wheel file supports both **GPU** and **CPU** versions (only for **Windows** currently) out of the box.
+Compiled library that is included in the wheel file supports both **GPU** and **CPU** versions out of the box.
+This feature is experimental and available only for **Windows** currently.
 To use **GPU** version you only need to install OpenCL Runtime libraries.
-For NVIDIA GPU they are included in the orginary drivers for your graphics card, so no action is required.
-For AMD GPU or CPU you can install `AMD APP SDK <https://github.com/microsoft/LightGBM/releases/download/v2.0.12/AMD-APP-SDKInstaller-v3.0.130.135-GA-windows-F-x64.exe>`_ (also it works fine for Intel CPU).
-For Intel CPU you can download `Intel CPU Runtime for OpenCL <https://software.intel.com/content/www/us/en/develop/articles/opencl-drivers.html>`_.
+For NVIDIA and AMD GPU they are included in the orginary drivers for your graphics card, so no action is required.
+For AMD or Intel CPU you can install `AMD APP SDK <https://github.com/microsoft/LightGBM/releases/download/v2.0.12/AMD-APP-SDKInstaller-v3.0.130.135-GA-windows-F-x64.exe>`_.

 For **Windows** users, `VC runtime <https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads>`_ is needed if **Visual Studio** (2015 or newer) is not installed.